 7. Converting to Performance Marketing

 We’ve got an exciting year ahead, so let’s get to it!
-Which trend are you most excited about in the new year?
+Which of these digital advertising trends are you most excited about?
 Let us know in the comments below.

 Becky is the Senior Content Marketing Manager at TUNE.
 Before TUNE, she led a variety of marketing and communications projects at San Francisco startups.
 Becky received her bachelor's degree in English from Wake Forest University.
 After living nearly a decade in San Francisco and Seattle, she has returned to her home of Charleston, SC, where you can find her enjoying the sun and salt water with her family.